antrea-io/antrea/docs/antrea-network-policy.md

 **ingress**: Each ClusterNetworkPolicy may consist of zero or more ordered set of ingress rules.
 Each rule, depending on the `action` field of the rule, allows or drops traffic which matches both the `from` and `ports` sections.
+Also, each rule has a `name` field which describes the intention of this rule.
 The example policy contains a single rule, which allows matched traffic on a single port, from one of two sources: the first specified by a `podSelector` and the second specified by a combination of a `podSelector` and a